kaumonaung/homenexus/README.md

 ## Features

-- Drag and Drop Functionality: HomeNexus provides a functional drag and drop interface, allowing users to easily manage and prioritize their tasks.
+- Drag and Drop Functionality: HomeNexus provides a functional drag and drop interface that allows users to easily manage and prioritize their tasks.
+- CRUD: Add, view, edit, and delete tasks.
+- Rearrange columns: Rearrange columns by dragging and dropping.
+- Save to local storage: All tasks are automatically saved to the local storage.

 ## Technologies Used